 - The Jensen’s Alpha can help investors determine if the return an asset is generating on average is acceptable compared to the risks it is offering.
-It is risk-adjusted return.
-A positive alpha indicating an excess returns, which investors are looking for when they are using this formula.
+It is a risk-adjusted return.
+A positive alpha indicates excess returns, which investors are looking for when they are using this formula.

-- Alpha represents the performance of a portfolio relative to a benchmark.
+- alpha shares meaning represents the performance of a portfolio relative to a benchmark.
 So it often represents the value that a portfolio manager adds to or subtracts from a fund’s return.

 - An alpha of zero would indicate that the portfolio or fund is tracking perfectly with the benchmark index (Passive fund management).